 The offset distance is used in street-level geocoding to prevent the geocode from being in the middle of a street.
 It compensates for the fact that street-level geocoding returns a latitude and longitude point in the center of the street where the address is located.
 Since the building represented by an address is not on the street itself, you do not want the geocode for an address to be a point on the street.
 Instead, you want the geocode to represent the location of the building which sits next to the street.
 For example, an offset of 40 feet means that the geocode will represent a point 40 feet back from the center of the street.
-The distance is calculated perpendicular to the portion of the street segment for the address.
-Offset is also used to prevent addresses across the street from each other from being given the same point.
+The distance is calculated perpendicular to the portion of the street from each other from being given the same point.
 The diagram below shows an offset point in relation to the original point.